Jane Odartey is one of my friends from college. She is also a photographer, poet, and funny, too. Here is my interview I did with her:

 5) Why is your site called WeirDlit?

-I have this notion that what is weird is a lot more unique than what’s not.
-It is what’s pushed to the side by society as too complex to break down or to straightened.
-I like the unspoiled, like a little boy trotting in his mother’s high-heels and laughing in songs of innocence.
-WeirDlit= Weird + Lit.
-To me, Weird-lit means the part of us that’s least corrupted by our mothers, fathers, aunts, uncles, brothers, sisters, friends, etc. A part of us that though is not immune to the ideas of our environment, refuses to be brainwashed by it.
+I have this notion that what is weird is a lot more unique.
+It is the things that are pushed to the side by society as too complex to break down.
+I like the unspoiled, like a little boy trotting in his mother’s high heels.
+WeirDlit = Weird + Lit(erature).
+WeirDlit is the language of that in us which is least corrupted by our mothers, fathers, aunts, uncles, brothers, sisters, friends, etc. The part of us that, although is not immune to the ideas of our environment, refuses to be brainwashed by it.

 6) Who and what are your major influences?